AI Workshop: learn to build apps with AI →

 You can also use single quotes, but using double quotes in HTML is a nice convention.

-We can have many of them:
+We can have multiple attributes:

 <p class="a-class" id="an-id">A paragraph of text</p>